Cyclic dominance in a two-person Rock-Scissors-Paper game: Abstract

 \section{Abstract}

 The Rock-Scissors-Paper game has been studied to account for cyclic behaviour under various game dynamics.
-We use a two-person parametrised version of this game to illustrate how cyclic behaviour is a dominant feature of the replicator dynamics.
+We use a two-person parametrised version of this game.
 The cyclic behaviour is observed near a heteroclinic cycle, in a heteroclinic network, with two nodes such that, at each node, players alternate in winning and losing.
 This cycle is shown to be as stable as possible for a wide range of parameter values.
 The parameters are related to the players' payoff when a tie occurs.
-Using some applications to price setting models, we illustrate the contribution of the Rock-Scissors-Paper game to the understanding of cyclic dominance in two-player games.

 {\bf JEL codes:} C72, C73, C02